Svamsi2006/lpulive/QUICK_START.md

 ### Backend Not Responding
 - Check if the backend server window is still open
-- Look for the message: "✅ Server running on http://localhost:5000"
+- Look for the message: "✅ Server running on ${import.meta.env.PROD ? '' : 'http://localhost:5000'}"
 - If not running, execute: `node server/server.js`

 ### Frontend Not Loading